Difference Between Mammals and Reptiles

 The major living reptile groups- the tuatara, the turtles, snakes, crocodiles, and lizards- account for more than 8700 species.

-Reptiles have uniform shaped teeth, though they vary in size.
+Reptiles have uniform-shaped teeth, though they vary in size.
 Reptiles continuously grow teeth throughout their lives.
 The lower jaw of the reptiles has multiple bones.

 But they have only one ear bone.
 The reptilian heart consists of three chambers- one atrium and two ventricles.
 Unlike mammals, reptiles are cold-blooded.
 They need to depend on the environment to warm their body.

 Most of the reptiles lay eggs.
 Female reptiles don’t have mammary glands.
-They generally abandon their young after hatching.
+They abandon their young after hatching.
 Reptiles don’t have hair on their body.

 Rather, they have scales, which are quite different from fish scales, that arise in the epidermis (upper layer of the skin) instead of in the dermis layer of the skin.